headforwards-spd/headforwards-website/src/pages/info-pages/training.md

     isTwoColumns: false
     type: image-copy-component
     title: Self-directed learning
+    content:
+      - type: markdown
         text: >-
           An appetite for learning is a key characteristic of a Headforwards team member, so self-motivators will find ample opportunities to learn from their peers.

           As well as its emphasis on knowledge sharing, Headforwards organises event visits, courses and expert-led talks to help its people stay up to date with the latest industry developments.

           Mini-workshops also provide regular opportunities to exchange ideas, learn from each other and practise important skills like public speaking.
   - quote: >-
       We love self-motivators.
 If you come to us and show us a course that will benefit you and the way you work, then we will make that happen.